rahulpr22/Runtime-Health-Monitoring-System/taAlgo/README.md

 - When an line starting with *return statement* is encountered mark the state corresponding to the stack top as accepting
   ![alt text](https://github.com/rahulpr22/Runtime-Health-Monitoring-System/blob/master/taAlgo/images/4.png)

- - When an line starting with *else statement* is encountered, if the current stack top is a line starting with *if statement* we pop the current stack top and make the next stack top as is parent.
+ - When an line starting with *else statement* is encountered, if the current stack top is a line starting with *if statement* we pop the current stack top and make the next stack top as is parent and then we push the *else statement* into the stack
   ![alt text](https://github.com/rahulpr22/Runtime-Health-Monitoring-System/blob/master/taAlgo/images/5.png)